 How Tyre Pressure Affects Safety

-On the other hand, if the tyre pressure is too high or too low, it may affect the tyre’s grip on the road, increasing the need for more time to stop, making it harder to turn and, in extreme situations, leading to blowouts or unexpected tyre failure.
+On the other hand, if the tyre pressure is too high or too low, it may affect the tyre’s grip on the road, increasing the time it takes to stop, making it harder to turn and, in extreme situations, may lead to blowouts or unexpected tyre failure.
+An over-inflated tyre is also more prone to damage caused by driving over potholes or other debris in the road.

 How Tyre Pressure Affects Performance

 The performance of your car is significantly impacted by tyre pressure and safety.
-The performance also includes how well your car reacts to your inputs, not just how fast it can go.
+But performance isn’t just about speed, it also translates to how it feels to drive and how well it responds to your inputs.

-No matter the road conditions, a car with properly inflated tyres will be responsive, handle well, and provide a smooth and comfortable ride.
+Correct tyre pressure is important for predictable handling and smooth driving.
+No matter the road conditions, a car with properly inflated tyres will be responsive, handle well and provide a smooth and comfortable journey for you and your passengers.

-On the other hand, improper tyre pressure can result in uneven wear, a harsh ride, and early replacement.
+On the other hand, improper tyre pressure can result in uneven wear, a harsh ride and early replacement.
+Under-inflated tyres tend to wear down unevenly on the outer edges, while an over-inflated tyre will wear down prematurely in the centre of the tread.

 How Tyre Pressure Affects Fuel Economy